 Meanwhile, it would be best to understand some terms you may meet in the article.

-Common Reasons Why Dogs Cough After Drinking Water
+Top 5 Reasons Why Dogs Cough After Drinking Water:

 1. Water is Blocking the Windpipe